AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 Both the TWI and SPI will be used to identify the most compromised roads and places on the area of interest.
 If other sources of hydrological data are available, even better.
 Especially if those data are based on actual records of flooding or precipitation.
 Other calculus based on remote sensing imagery are also recommended; apply this if there is data available for before and after a referential flood event.

 ## Morphological analysis
 The slope is a measure of inclination of the terrain.
 It’s also a derivate product of the DEM.
 The calculus provides an inclination value at any given area.
 It shows where inclination could be compromising dwells.
-In the QGIS environment (Figure 7), apply the GDAL algorithm ‘Slope’ to calculate it.
+In the QGIS environment (Figure 7), apply the GDAL algorithm `Slope` to calculate it.
 Most GIS software have a native algorithm for slopes since it’s a basic calculation.
 Consider that slope units might be expressed as degree, radians or even percent.

 <img src="/figs/fig07.jpg" alt="Slope algorithm's location and parameters" width="75%"/>